MateuszSuplewski/MateuszSuplewski/README.md

 </p>

-<p>Grab a cup of tea and sit back as you browse through the projects. </p>
+<p>Grab a cup of :coffee: and sit back as you browse through the projects. </p>
 > PS.
 You can start with my favorites listed below!